 ITIL 4 provides valuable insight into essential business services and features, with the ITIL service lifecycle covering their development and release, as well as continual service improvement and incident management.
 This consistent approach to maximizing the value of services can do wonders for a brand’s reputation.
 Providing higher-quality services and reducing any downtime or dissatisfaction caused by errors will typically lead to organic growth in customer satisfaction, which means more repeat business, customer referrals, and profits down the line.

 A big advantage that ITIL 4 has over older versions is its compatibility with other leading standards and frameworks.
 ITIL V3’s exclusivity was a huge point of contention for practitioners, with many arguing that it would begin losing ground to more flexible competitors.

 As detailed as ITIL tools and practices are, they do not cover absolutely everything.
 DevOps, for example, has far more of a focus on human elements in ITSM.
 Combining it with ITIL 4 would have the potential to create a far more holistic and comprehensive approach to ITSM overall.
 With this kind of thing in mind, AXELOS was quick to announce the new framework’s compatibility with the likes of DevOps, Agile and Lean.

-Being so familiar with the ITIL framework, we began preparing for ITIL 4 as soon as it was announced, and our new courses will provide excellent guidance on the latest iteration of the world’s most popular ITSM framework.
-You can register your interest today for immediate access to our ITIL 4 Foundation course in 2019.
+Being so familiar with the ITIL framework, we began preparing for ITIL 4 as soon as it was announced.
+Our new courses are available now and provide excellent guidance on the latest iteration of the world’s most popular ITSM framework.